Ball State Cardinals football: Conference championships (11)

-Division championships
+Division championships (4)

-Bowl games
+Bowl games (9)

 Ball State has appeared in nine NCAA Division I postseason bowl games, in which they have compiled a 1–8 record.
 Within all FBS teams, Ball State was one of eight that had never won a sanctioned bowl game, until the 2020 Arizona Bowl.

 Ball State also appeared in two NCAA College Division postseason bowl games, where they compiled a record of 0–1–1.

 Head coaches

 The Ball State Cardinals have had 17 head coaches throughout the program's history.
 With 68 victories, John Magnabosco has the most victories in the program's history, followed by Paul Schudel (60 wins) and Dave McClain (46).

 Rivalries

 Indiana State

-Ball State leads the series with Indiana State 38–24–1 with the last game played in 2014.
+Ball State leads the series with Indiana State 39–24–1 with the last game played in 2023.

 Miami (OH)

-Ball State and Miami were granted rivalry status by the MAC in 2017.
-The cross-division foes play each year for the Red Bird Rivalry trophy.
-BSU has been known as the Cardinals since 1927, while Miami adopted the RedHawks moniker in 1997.
-The series dates back to 1931 but really heated up in the 1970s when BSU joined the MAC.
+Ball State first played the Miami RedHawks football team in 1931.
+Their rivalry began when Ball State joined the Mid-American Conference in the 1970s.
+Since 2017, the rivalry has been a protected cross-division game in the conference, with the Cardinals competing for the Red Bird Rivalry trophy against Miami.
+Through 2024, Miami leads the all-time series 24–13–1.